 The Pensions Advisory Service (T PAS)

-TPAS provide independent and impartial information about pensions, free of charge, to members of the public.
+TPAS provides independent and impartial information about pensions, free of charge, to members of the public.
 T PAS is available to assist members and beneficiaries of the scheme with any pension query they have or any general requests for information or guidance concerning their pension benefits.
 T PAS can be contacted:

 In writing: 11 Belgrave Road, London, SW1V 1RB